FailAcademy/learning/wdp-vancouver/_lessons/week-08/02-async-promises-http.md

 ## Exercise 2

 To gain a better understanding of promises, code along these tutorial videos:

 - [Introduction to promises](https://s3-us-west-2.amazonaws.com/red-wdp/lms-assets/Pluralsight-Introduction-to-promises.wmv)
 - [Implementing promises in ES5](https://s3-us-west-2.amazonaws.com/red-wdp/lms-assets/Pluralsight-Implement-promises.wmv)

-Knowing how promises work is essential for working with [*Async*](http://rowanmanning.com/posts/javascript-for-beginners-async/) code, like the API requests we'll be making from inside our service classes.
+Knowing how promises work is essential for working with [async](http://rowanmanning.com/posts/javascript-for-beginners-async/) code, like the API requests we'll be making from inside our service classes.

 ---

 ## Lab Activity

-Create all of the Service Classes and HTTP methods for our application.
+In today's lab, you will create all of the Service Classes and HTTP methods for our application:

-- Be sure to use the appropriate data models and type information!
+- Be sure to use the appropriate data models and type information.
-- All Services should be added to the **app/shared/services** folder.
+- All Services should be added to the `app/shared/services` folder.
-- Create a file for each Service following our naming conventions (eg. alien.service.ts)
+- Create a file for each Service following our naming conventions (e.g. `alien.service.ts`)

-To test your your Services import them into the main component that was generated when you created your Angular application.
+To test your your Services, import them into the main component that was generated when you created your Angular application.

 For example:

 ```js